-On a European level the question is not new, given that situations of exception tend to be framed by the need for formal democratic and jurisdictional control, as Maxime St- Hilaire notes (2011: 78).
+On a European level the question is not new, given that situations of exception tend to be framed by the need for formal democratic and jurisdictional control, as Maxime Saint-Hilaire (2011, p.
+78) notes.
 This observation should, however, be accompanied by demonstrations of concern over the austerity measures and exceptionalism that form the basis of studies developed within the Council of Europe.